saworbit/diffkeeper/README.md

 8. **Periodic snapshots**: Full snapshots occur every N versions (default 10) to prevent long diff chains for hot files.
 9. On restart, RedShift replays metadata, verifies Merkle trees, and rebuilds state to disk in <100ms even under heavy churn.

+**BTF/CO-RE Portability:** DiffKeeper automatically looks for `/sys/kernel/btf/vmlinux`, falls back to a cached copy in `--btf-cache-dir`, or downloads a tailored BTF from [BTFHub-Archive](https://github.com/aquasecurity/btfhub-archive).
+The loader feeds that spec into CO-RE programs so the same `diffkeeper.bpf.o` runs across Ubuntu, CentOS, Fedora, Amazon Linux, and other kernels ≥4.18 without recompilation.
+See [docs/btf-core-guide.md](docs/btf-core-guide.md) for setup details and [docs/supported-kernels.md](docs/supported-kernels.md) for the current compatibility matrix.

 ---

 ## Quick Start